 A simple way to remove any scratch marks your pet might be leaving on your furniture is to mix ¾ cup of oil with ¼ cup of vinegar, dip a rag in and wipe over the damaged area.
 This should get rid of any unwanted marks.

-On a hot day a great way to keep your dog entertained is to find him a small paddling pool and fill it up with cold water.
-Stock the pool with some of their favourite chew toys and your dog will be kept cool and busy all day.
+On a hot day, a great way to keep your dog entertained is to find him a small paddling pool and fill it up with cold water.
+Stock the pool with some of their favorite chew toys and your dog will be kept cool and busy all day.

 Rabbits can be quite inquisitive animals and if you don’t keep them busy they’re likely to entertain themselves by chewing on various cables and furniture in your house.
 To prevent this you can make your own homemade chew toys from items as simple as a small cardboard box stuffed with hay.

 A fun way to keep your cat (and quite possibly you) entertained is to make them a playhouse using a cardboard box.
 You have the option of keeping it simple by just cutting a few holes in it for your cat to play around in, or you can go the extra mile and create all sorts of interesting playhouses from “Kitty Condos” to “Kitty Castles”.

 Dogs have a lot more energy than humans.
 A good idea to help tire them out a little bit faster is to play fetch downhill.
 They’ll burn up a lot more energy bringing the ball back up to you and you won’t have to spend so much time trying to tire them out.

 Sources: purina.com, lilyandthistle.blogspot.co.uk, cesarsway.com, dogcare.dailypuppy.com, buzzfeed.com, hngn.com